CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/bewerbung/index.en.md

     </div>
 </div>
 <div class="field">
     <label class="label" for="rooms_in_altbau">It is possible that there will also be free rooms in our old building.
-The rent of these rooms is different depending on their size and the rooms are temporarily available.
-You can find further information on our website under Temporary Rooms.
-If your application for the new building is not successful, would you be interested in these rooms as well?</label>
+The rent of these rooms is different depending on their size and the rooms can be terminated by us.
+You can find further information on our website under Rooms in the old Building.
+Are you interested in these rooms as well?</label>
     <div class="control">
         <input class="input" type="text" placeholder="" maxlength="60" name="rooms_in_altbau">
     </div>